 I belong to a family of planners.
 Out comes a fresh Google Doc in October for our Christmas dinner.
 I wish I was joking.
 However, it has been handy, as I've been able to extend this type of conscientiousness to my wardrobe—especially for events.
-Right now, other than fashion week in September, I have a wedding in November that I need an outfit for.
-That's only a mere three months to decide what I'm going to wear.
+Right now, I have a weddings in both October November that I need outfits for.
+That's only a mere weeks to decide what I'm going to wear.

 But I won't be the only one with a wedding-guest outfit to decide upon—September is one of the biggest months for weddings, and more couples are choosing the less-popular months in order to save money, so it's fair to assume that you'll have some dress decisions to make soon too.
 Also, bonus tip: If you buy your outfit now, chances are by the time the wedding comes around, no one else will be wearing the same.